 Sadly not such a long career, 10 days at the Front at Azelot, but nevertheless an interesting story.

 I am in contact with a gentleman who has come into a large possession of RFC photographs & glass slides, numbering into the thousands.
-He has sent me one of a gentleman of 55 Sqn, see attached (coming later, ed.)
+He has sent me one of a gentleman of 55 Sqn, see attached (below, ed.)
 Lt Sattim/Sattin?
 I cannot tell the name, sadly!

 I am part of a small 5/6 person team who has over the last 18 months put together the largest Royal Flying Corps exhibition in the country, under one roof.
 I can forward you the details of when it will be open, most likely April time.
 These are all original artefacts, uniforms, medals, dating from Air Battalion era to the RAF in Russia, 1919.
 I am sure you will be most impressed....